 Some massage therapists in America do talk highly of their franchise owners; they are fair to their employees and flexible with customers.
 The fact that many consumers are repeat visitors indicates that they are happy with the massages they receive.

-However, the fact that there is a website dedicated to the negative aspects of Massage Envy (http://massageenvyblows.com/) indicates that all is not necessarily well with the model.
+However, the fact that there used to be a website dedicated to the negative aspects of Massage Envy (https://www.facebook.com/MassageEnvyBlows/) indicates that all is not necessarily well with the model.
 The intent of this article is primarily to highlight that whilst Massage Envy may be appropriate for you, please make sure you do your own research particularly before you sign a membership contract.

 Please do not hesitate to contact Richard if you have any questions to any information presented on this blog.

 Any information, advice, recommendations, statements or otherwise contained herein, or in any other communication made by or attributed to Richard Lane, whether oral or in writing, is not intended to replace or to be a substitute for medical advice trained by a trained physician or healthcare practitioner.